ShiningVenus/CozyCritters/README.md

 - Service Worker via dedicated `useServiceWorker` hook

 ### 💾 State & Storage
-- Local Storage Only — All moods/notes stay in your browser
+- Local Storage Only — All moods/notes stay in your browser <--- Yes working
-- No Server Required — Works completely offline
+- No Server Required — Works completely offline <--- You can try it for yourself but am sure it will work!
-- Future Ready — Prepared for optional user accounts (if you want them later)
+- Future Ready — Prepared for optional user accounts (if you want them later) <-- Supabase based
+-
 ### 🖥️ Backend (Optional/Future)
 - Express.js with TypeScript
-- Drizzle ORM + PostgreSQL ready
+- Supabase (managed PostgreSQL) via Drizzle ORM
   - Reusable `requestLogger` middleware for development visibility
 - Currently Not Required — App works without a backend

-### ♿ Accessibility & Design
+### ♿ Accessibility & Design WIP
 - Radix UI foundation for ARIA and keyboard support
 - Animal-friendly colors with a warm, calming palette
 - Mobile-first responsive layouts